jose456891/tripletench4/README.md

 ## Conclusions

 Without using any filers I've obtained 3 different conclusions on the data from this organizaion: (Max data year is 2018)

+Not selecting any filters:

-1. Average car prices form a dovetail by not selecting any filetes, using scatterplot and selecting the "Average Vehicle Price".
+1. Average car prices form a dovetail , using scatterplot and selecting the "Average Vehicle Price".
 Please see screenshot.
 It looks like a dovetail, with the lowest average car prioces belogning to vehicle years of the 2000s.

 2. Capitalization by vehicle year.
 It looks like a b ell curve, please see the screenshot by the same name.
 Assuming the last data yeart is 2018, 201y cars mnake the majority of the cars for sale in this platform.